ixmorrow/go-task-manager/README.md

 # Go Task Manager

-A simple command-line task management application written in Go that allows you to add and list tasks with persistent storage.
+A command-line task management application written in Go that provides full CRUD operations for tasks with persistent storage using JSON.

 ## Features

 - Add new tasks with descriptions
 - List all tasks with their status (Pending/Completed)
+- Get details of a specific task by ID
+- Mark tasks as completed
+- Delete tasks
 - Persistent storage using JSON file
-- Simple command-line interface
+- Efficient O(1) task lookups using map-based storage
+- Auto-incrementing task IDs

 ## Installation